Home

 While Bertha and Albert were trying to deal with the heartbreaking loss of their second child within two years, 10-month-old William died barely 2 days after Albert Jr., on July 31,1888, from dysentery convulsions.
 Dysentary is an infection of the digestive system that results in severe diarrhea containing mucus and blood in the feces and is typically the result of unsanitary water and food.
 He was buried in Gravesend Cemetery.

 Somehow, against all odds, Ada was able to survive into adulthood, barely.
-On the 1910 census, she is listed as living with her Aunt Amelia Leier and her children.
-In February 1912, she was 22 years old and single when she prematurely gave birth to a baby girl named Katherine.
-Ada had contracted Erysipelas Fasciitis, a flesh-eating skin infection, while she was pregnant.
+For some unknown reason, she changed her name from Ada to Edith.
+On the 1910 census, she is listed as living with her Aunt Amelia Leier and her children at 941 Newkirk Avenue.
+In February 1912, she was 21 years old and unmarried when she prematurely gave birth to a baby girl named Katherine.
+The father of baby Katherine was a man named John J. Sullivan.
+There is no evidence that Edith ever married.
+She contracted Erysipelas Fasciitis, a flesh-eating skin infection, while she was pregnant.
 Mother and daughter lingered several weeks in Kings County Hospital until Katherine died from malnutrition on March 23.
-Ada died the next day on March 24.
-They were buried together in the same plot at Evergreens Cemetery with Edith's mother Bertha and her grandmother Louise Krzigan Nowasky.
+Basically, she starved to death because her mother was not able to offer her sustenance.
+Edith died the next day on March 24.
+They were buried together in the same unmarked plot at Evergreens Cemetery with Edith's grandmother Louise Pubanz Nowasky and where her mother Bertha would go when she died in 1923.

 _____________________________________